zacker330/es-ik/README.md

 # Structure of ik-analyzer

-   - ik-analyzer-core
+*  ik-analyzer-core

-   - ik-analyzer-elsaticsearch-plugin
+    The algorithm of this module is coming from [ik-analyzer](https://code.google.com/p/ik-analyzer/).
+In principle, you can use it to write a Solor analyzer plugin or a Elasticsearch plugin.

+    You just need implement `DictionaryConfiguration` interface to provide dictionary content which is used by analysing content process.

+*  ik-analyzer-es-plugin:

+    Integrate with ik-analyzer-core module and Elasticsearch.
+Define a kind of [SPI](https://en.wikipedia.org/wiki/Service_provider_interface) which is `Configuration` extends `DictionaryConfiguration`

+*  ik-analyzer-es-plugin-sqlite

+    Persist dictionary's content into Sqlite3 database.
+This module is a kind of `service provider` to SPI Configuration defined in ik-analyzer-es-plugin.

+# How to use ik-analyzer

+Actually, ik-analyzer-es-plugin expose a interface `DictionaryConfiguration` a kind of SPI. ik-analyzer-es-plugin-sqlite implement it so that ik-analyzer-es-plugin can get dictionary's content from Sqlite.
+In other words, you can get your implementation like persisting dictionary's content into Redis.

+SPI is just a kind of concept.
+In java, I use [ServiceLoader](https://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) to implement that.
+As soon as your implementation conforms with ServiceLoader's usage, don't need to change ik-analyzer-es-plugin module, you'll get a new ik-analyzer-es-plugin's plugin. :P

-# How to use it
+# How to use ik-analyzer-es-plugin-sqlite

-- setup the path of sqliteDB's file in elasticsearch.yml, which is a configuration file for Elasticsearch
+- setup the path of sqlite3 DB's file in elasticsearch.yml, which is a configuration file for Elasticsearch

-    add field in
+    add field in your elsaticsearch.yml: